greensii/dros-adaptive-tracking/README.md

   + After accounting for linkage, close to 150 independent clusters of linked sites shift significantly
   + Most clusters are not linked to inversions
 + Selection fluctuates on sub-seasonal timescales
-  + LOO GLM analysis shows direction of allele frequency shift in 10th left-out cage often flips between time segments
+  + Leave-one-out (LOO) GLM analysis shows direction of allele frequency shift in 10th left-out cage often flips between time segments
   + Few regions are enriched for parallelism over multiple time segments
   + SNPs in the regions that do span multiple time segments often switch direction